Resources for data management and sharing

 The DCC provides advice on how to store, manage and protect digital data.
 Their site includes tools and applications, MRC data plan FAQs, information on data management plans, a list of funders policies, legal information and a developing series of ‘how-to‘ guides.

-The site includes a growing catalogue of standards to help ensure that ‘experiments are reported with enough information to be comprehensible and (in principle) reproducible, compared or integrated’.
+The site includes a growing catalogue of standards, databases and policies to help ensure that ‘experiments are reported with enough information to be comprehensible and (in principle) reproducible, compared or integrated’.

 The NCRI Informatics Initiative ‘supports the development of data standards and promotes a culture of data-sharing to facilitate storage and dissemination of research data’.